alibaba/AliOS-Things/network/netmgr/README.md

 - **Start/Stop of Network Provision Process**.  `netmgr` provides APIs to start and stop network provisioning process.
 The network can be flexiblely custimized to be WiFi, NB-IoT, etc.
 - **Network State Event Handling**.  `netmgr` also manages the network state change and events handling during the network provision process.
 The events handled by `netmgr`, in WiFi case, includes: `STATION_UP`, `STATION_DOWN`, `ON_CONNECTED`, `ON_DISCONNECT` and `ON_GOT_IP`.
 - **WiFi SSID Persistant Storage**. `netmgr` is also reponsible for saving WiFi SSID/password information in persistant storage, e.g. flash,  upon network connection during the WiFi provisioning process. `netmgr` is also responsible for using the WiFi information stored in persistant storage to connect AP when devices is already provisioned before.
+- **Connect to the specified network with given ssid and password**.  `netmgr` provides APIs to connect the specified WiFi network with given SSID and password.

 ### Dependencies